mattmotoki/Games.ai/Generalized-Connect-n/README.md

    * fixed-location wildcard pieces
    * fixed-location null pieces
    * random initial board configuration

+* board definition
+    * allow border wrap
+    * use a 2-d normal to randomize inital board

 * opponent
    * random opponent
    * greedy opponent using a one step look ahead with state values from a random opponent